 Political freedom is liberty from oppression.
-It freedom from outside constraints on a person's autonomy and ability to act in one's own best interests.
+It is freedom from outside constraints on a person's autonomy and ability to act in one's own best interests.
 Political freedom is goo; it is important.
 However, freedom in Christ is not dependent on one's political circumstances.
 Boston University professor, Marina McCoy, writes, freedom in Christ "is the capacity to let go of what doesn't help me to love God or love others-while staying engaged with what does."

-In the next few weeks, we will reflect on scripture's teaching about freedom in Christ and engage prayers to help us live in freedom with the Lord.
+In this series, we are reflecting on scripture's teaching about freedom in Christ and engaging prayers to help us live in freedom with the Lord.